A light weight WSGI framework with a pluggable architecture

 - add config option http_exception_handling, default behavior is unchanged

-- add testing.runview() to make it easier to test views without a WSGI test runner (Werkzeug Client, WebTest TestApp)
+- add testing.runview() to make it easier to test a views without a WSGI test runner (Werkzeug Client, WebTest TestApp)

 Project skeleton will look like: